Blue Cheese-Mushroom Stuffed Tenderloin

 - Preheat oven to 425°.
 In a small skillet, heat butter over medium-high heat.
-Add mushrooms and Worcestershire sauce; cook and stir 6-8 minutes or until mushrooms are tender.
+Add mushrooms and Worcestershire sauce; cook and stir until mushrooms are tender, 6-8 minutes.
 In a small bowl, mix mustard, pepper, oil and salt.

 - Remove plastic.
 Spread mushrooms down center of roast to within 1/2 in. of ends; top with 1/2 cup cheese and onions.
-Close roast; tie at 1-1/2-in. intervals with kitchen string.
+Starting at a long side, roll up jelly-roll style; tie at 1-1/2-in. intervals with kitchen string.
 Secure ends with toothpicks.

 - Place on a rack in a shallow roasting pan; spread with mustard mixture.
-Roast 40-50 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Roast until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), 40-50 minutes.

 - Remove roast from oven; tent with foil.
 Let stand 15 minutes before slicing.
 Remove string and toothpicks.
 Top servings with remaining cheese.
 If desired, warm additional onions in microwave and sprinkle over tops.